86Box/docs/hardware/machinespecific.rst

 .. rubric:: Freeway FW-6400GX

 * The maximum amount of RAM is limited to 2032 MB due to a BIOS bug with 2048 MB.
 * ACPI is disabled by default.
-It can be enabled through the *ACPI Aware O/S* option of the *Power Management Setup* menu on the BIOS setup.
+It can be enabled through the *ACPI Aware O/S* option of the *Power Management Setup* menu in the BIOS setup.
 * Once enabled, ACPI :ref:`does not work correctly <brokenacpi>` if a non-Intel CPU is selected.

 Slot 2